averyhs/RAV2022-07/README.md

 Mycobacterial colony simulation and segmentation from time-lapse microscopy
 ===========================================================================
+### Project overview
 This project is an initial exploration of image analysis methods for microscope images of microcolonies of rod-shaped mycobacteria, in 3 avenues.
+The objective is ultimately to identify and characterize each individual cell.

 ```
          --- Simulation ...